lxsllvn/spruceGBS/07_site_discovery/README.md

 In [Step 2: Reduced reference genome preparation](https://github.com/lxsllvn/spruceGBS/tree/main/02_reduced_ref), we identified scaffolds with reads and, from these, designated target regions that fall outside of annotated repeats.
 These target regions comprise ~519 Mb across 100,000 scaffolds, a substantial reduction from the 12.4 Gb and 10,253,694 scaffolds of the original assembly, but still far too large for ANGSD to manage.

 Here, we repeat the methods used to create an ANGSD-friendly reference for the [the parameter sweep](https://github.com/lxsllvn/spruceGBS/tree/main/02_reduced_ref), this time using all target regions and all samples that passed [initial quality control](https://github.com/lxsllvn/spruceGBS/tree/main/03_initial_qc).
 Our goal is simply to remove sites that fail some minimal call rate and quality filters, with some leeway for further parameter optimization.

-Creating ANGSD-ready references is a three-step process:

-1. `split_reference.sh`: Divides `picea_newref_target_regions.bed` into 23 subsets, extracts and indexes their FASTA records, and prepares their corresponding ANGSD site and region files.
-There’s nothing special about 23; based on trial runs before running out of memory, ANGSD could analyze ~5,000 scaffolds (+/- 15%) and 300 samples using ~36 Gb of memory, which is convenient for our cluster.

-2. `site_discovery.sh`: Runs ANGSD using the quality filters identified in the parameter sweep (`-minQ 20 -minMapQ 50 -C 100 -baq 0`) and finds sites with <60% missing data.
-The missing data cutoff is somewhat arbitrary; the goal is simply to make the reference small enough for analysis while leaving some leeway to optimize sample vs. site-level missing data.

-3. `prepare_angsd_ref.sh`: Merges the passing sites and produces a single indexed fasta and ANGSD site and region file.

-This process is applied to each domain separately to enable detection of private loci that may occur due to recognition site mutations.

 For the southern and Siberian domains, all samples (~300 each) were analyzed simultaneously to produce a single ANGSD reference per domain.
 To reduce the memory requirements for the northern domain, we divided the 775 samples in three groups and processed each separately.
 The resulting northern_pt_aa, northern_pt_ab, and northern_pt_ac references were analyzed seperately until after the site filtering stage.